Do you want a listing that sells right away?

 Buyers want to know exactly what they will receive and this prevents any issues when the customer receives their item and minimizes returns.

-I hope these Top 5 Tips for Writing a Etsy Listing Description that Sells was helpful to you.
-Please let me know if it’s working for you or any tips that you have that make your products fly off the shelves.
+Please let me know if it's working for you or any tips that you have that make your products fly off the shelves.
 I love hearing from you so make my day and send me a message!